thegetty/bronze-guidelines/content/vocabulary/chasing.md

 Art and Craft Textbooks: {% cite "Rome and Young 2003" %}, 273; {% cite "Untracht 1982" %}, 122

 Other: {% cite "Van Langh 2012" %}

+## To Be Distinguished From

+- *chiseling*
+- *engraving*
+- *fettling* (In modern foundries, fettling may be carried out by the founder using power tools, whereas “chasing” refers to finer work carried out by a specialized person—the chaser—preferentially with hand tools.)
+- *punching*

 ## Translations